bucbowie/spycam/README.md

 •	Optional External USB storage is automatically formatted, mounted and used to hold your historical videos captured by SpyCam.

 •	Local Video Storage manages its own capacity and grooms off the oldest video when local space starts to fill up the SD card.

+•	Firewall restricts incoming to ports 22 (ssh) and 80 (web display).
+Not secure, but easier to monitor network traffic as server does not respond to ping, telnet. etc.
 #
 --------------------------------------------------
 # Quick Installation